SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKPageBuilder/SKPageBuilder_buildBlock.md

     @AutomaticArticleSubheading(disabled)
 }

-A result builder function that returns an empty array when no components are provided for use in ``SKPage``.
+A result builder function that returns an empty array when no components or views are provided for use in ``SKPage``.

 ## Overview

 The ``SKPageBuilder/buildBlock()`` function is a component of the ``SKPageBuilder`` result builder in the `SheetKit` package.
-It returns an empty array of `[any SKComponent]` when no components are provided to the ``SKPageBuilder``.
+It returns an empty array of `[any SKComponent]` when no components or SwiftUI views are provided to the ``SKPageBuilder``.
 This function ensures that the ``SKPage`` can handle cases where no content is specified, maintaining a valid array structure for rendering in a declarative, SwiftUI-like syntax.

-This function is used internally by the ``SKPageBuilder`` when processing components passed to an ``SKPage`` initializer, such as `@SKPageBuilder components: [any SKComponent]`, to handle scenarios where no components are included.
+This function is used internally by the ``SKPageBuilder`` when processing components or SwiftUI views passed to an ``SKPage`` initializer, such as `@SKPageBuilder components: [any SKComponent]`, to handle scenarios where no content is included.

 ## Example

-The following example demonstrates how ``SKPageBuilder`` (including ``SKPageBuilder/buildBlock()``) is used to create a sheet with no components:
+The following example demonstrates how ``SKPageBuilder`` (including ``SKPageBuilder/buildBlock()``) is used to create a sheet with no components or views:

 ```swift
 import SwiftUI